liumapp/spring-cloud-bus-in-docker/README.md

     plz pay attention , this is the simplest configuration.

     I do not recommend using it in a production environment.

+* when you build your images , simply run

+        docker-compose up -d

+    then you can go to your browser , and visit http://localhost:15672 to open rabbitMQ's web panel.

+    the username is "springcloud" , and the password is "123456".

 #### config rabbitmq to make data saved